-Lewek Constellation will feature two 150HP Shilling HD work class remotely operated vehicle (ROV) systems capable of being launched from ROV hangars with dedicated moonpools.
-An RAPP Hydema launch and recovery system (LARS) will be featured inside the ROV hangars, which will be capable of operating at a water depth of 4,000m.
+Lewek Constellation features two 150HP Shilling HD work class remotely operated vehicle (ROV) systems capable of being launched from ROV hangars with dedicated moonpools.
+An RAPP Hydema launch and recovery system (LARS) is featured inside the ROV hangars, which is capable of operating at a water depth of 4,000m.

 Cranes and pipelay equipment aboard Lewek Constellation

-Lewek Constellation will feature a Huisman offshore mast crane with a lifting capacity of 3,000t including one deck crane with a lifting capacity of 80t and seven knuckle boom cranes.
+Lewek Constellation features a Huisman offshore mast crane with a lifting capacity of 3,000t including one deck crane with a lifting capacity of 80t and seven knuckle boom cranes.

-Lewek Constellation's pipelay equipment will include a combined pipelay tower for reel lay and flex lay over a moonpool.
+Lewek Constellation's pipelay equipment includes a combined pipelay tower for reel lay and flex lay over a moonpool.

-It will include two rigid 400t each tensioners and two flexible tensioners of 260t each, a rigid 900t hang-off clamp, six removable 1,150t reels for rigid pipe and two fixed 1,250t each under-deck carousels for flexible pipe.
+It includes two rigid 400t each tensioners and two flexible tensioners of 260t each, a rigid 900t hang-off clamp, six removable 1,150t reels for rigid pipe and two fixed 1,250t each under-deck carousels for flexible pipe.

-The equipment will also include an abandonment and recovery system (A & R system) comprising of two 600t each traction winches, along with a steel wire rope storage capacity of 4,000m with future J-Lay option.
+The equipment also includes an abandonment and recovery system (A & R system) comprising of two 600t each traction winches, along with a steel wire rope storage capacity of 4,000m with future J-Lay option.

 Lewek Constellation safety equipment and communications

-Safety equipment aboard the vessel will comprise of two NPT95 lifeboats capable of accommodating 120 people each, two Norsafe MAKO 655 fast rescue boats capable of carrying 21 persons each and twelve life rafts capable of carrying 20 people each.
+Safety equipment aboard the vessel comprises two NPT95 lifeboats capable of accommodating 120 people each, two Norsafe MAKO 655 fast rescue boats capable of carrying 21 persons each and 12 life rafts capable of carrying 20 people each.

-Communications equipment for the vessel will include two very small aperture terminal (VSAT) KU band or C-Band satellite communication systems and two high bandwidth internet connection with a speed of 2,048kb per second.
+Communications equipment fitted to the vessel includes two very small aperture terminal (VSAT) KU band or C-Band satellite communication systems and two high bandwidth internet connection with a speed of 2,048kb per second.

 Propulsion of the multilay offshore construction vessel

-The vessel's propulsion and machinery will include two MAK 12M32C main generators with a rated capacity of 5,760kW, six MAK 6M32C auxiliary generators with a rated capacity of 2,880kW, four Hyundai auxiliary generators with a rated capacity of 2,565kW and a Caterpillar C32 emergency generator, rated at 790kW.
+The vessel's propulsion and machinery includes two MAK 12M32C main generators with a rated capacity of 5,760kW, six MAK 6M32C auxiliary generators with a rated capacity of 2,880kW, four Hyundai auxiliary generators with a rated capacity of 2,565kW and a Caterpillar C32 emergency generator, rated at 790kW.

-The vessel will be equipped with two 6,000kW stern azimuth thrusters outboard, two 2,000kW stern azimuth thrusters inboard, two 3,000kW retractable thrusters forward, two 2,700kW tunnel thrusters and a 1,420kW tunnel thruster.
+The vessel is equipped with two 6,000kW stern azimuth thrusters outboard, two 2,000kW stern azimuth thrusters inboard, two 3,000kW retractable thrusters forward, two 2,700kW tunnel thrusters and a 1,420kW tunnel thruster.